mebrunet/softap-setup-page/src/rsa-utils/README.md

 ## What is this?

-This is a minified version of a selection of Tom Wu's rsa JS libraries.
+This is a compilation of Tom Wu's rsa JS libraries.
 It contains the bare minimum to encrypt a message with a public key via RSA in browser.
-Minification was done using [slimit](https://pypi.python.org/pypi/slimit).

 For more information visit Tom Wu's [rsa page](http://www-cs-students.stanford.edu/~tjw/jsbn/).

-Specifically, the files combined and minified are:
+Specifically, the files used are:

 - jsbn.js
 - rng.js